 Students should not be accepted to col lege based on the color of their skin, but by their character, merit and qualifications, Portilla said.

-Tensions in the crowd grew when Oliver Baker, graduate student at UNM, among others, came in contact with the event’s organizers and threatened to knock down the TPUSA’s signs.
+Tensions in the crowd grew when Walter Baker, graduate student at UNM, among others, came in contact with the event’s organizers and threatened to knock down the TPUSA’s signs.
 Baker then asked if the group was going to call the police if the signs were knocked down.

 Baker said the group was supporting white supremacist views.